eyas-ranjous/timer-node/README.md

 ```

 ### .pause()
-Pause the timer and memoize the elapsed time. returns a timer reference.
+Pause the timer and memoize the elapsed time. can be chained.

 ```js
 timer.pause();